 Dense fog disrupts flight operations at Dhaka airport

-Flight operations at Hazrat Shahjalal International Airport (HSIA) in Dhaka were disrupted for around seven hours today due to dense fog.
+Flight operations at Hazrat Shahjalal International Airport (HSIA) were disrupted for around one-and-a-half hours today due to dense fog.

-Three international flights that failed to land at the Dhaka airport were diverted to Mumbai and Kolkata in India and one to Chattogram, Executive Director of HSIA Group Captain Mohammad Kamrul Islam told The Daily Star.
+One international flight that failed to land at the Dhaka airport was diverted to Sylhet Osmani International Airport, Executive Director of HSIA, Group Captain Mohammad Kamrul Islam said.

-The diverted flights started returning to HSIA after 9:00am when the visibility improved for landing at the HSIA, Kamrul Islam added.
+The diverted flight started returning to HSIA after 10:00am when visibility improved for landing of the aircraft at the HSIA, Kamrul Islam added.

 Comments